Master of Health Ethics

-February 1 for Fall Admission
+February 1 (Fall Admission only)

-(note: there is only one intake of students each year)
+Note: there is only one intake of students each year.

 The Master of Health Ethics program is available on a part-time or a full-time basis.
 It consists of 6 courses, a practicum, and either a thesis, capstone project, or 3 research papers.
 Full-time students in the non-thesis stream can complete the program in 4 semesters.

 The program commences in the Fall semester each year.
 The following timeline shows the general schedule of courses for students who wish to complete the program in 4 semesters (see below for more detailed program requirements):

 This program may be attractive to people who wish to pursue a career in the health system as an ethics consultant.
 Further training may be necessary to realize this goal.
 The Master of Health Ethics could also help one's career advancement in the health care field, or could be a spring board to the study of health ethics at the PhD level.

 - First Semester: 2 required courses; 1 elective

 - Second Semester: 1 required course, 2 electives

 - Fourth Semester: Complete final project

 Please note: The Master of Health Ethics is an on-site program.